 A tip can be an indicator that I’m on the right track.
 It says to me “Thanks, you’re doing a great job”.
 But even if you can’t contribute, some honest feedback or appreciation is still very valuable to me.

-In my experience (so take with a grain of salt) wealthy clients tip less or not at all.
+In my experience (so take this with a grain of salt) wealthy clients tip less or not at all.
 While your typical middle class person nearly always tip.
 Elderly people generally tip too, but in smaller amounts because their budget is usually tighter (which makes me even more appreciative!)